puokl/Book_markt/README.md

   - Multer (for handling file uploads)
   - Cloudinary (for image hosting)
   - Sessions for authentication
-  - Access Tokens and Refresh Tokens for session management
+  - Access Tokens, Refresh Tokens and Cookies for session management